Antisemitic trope: 9/11 conspiracy theories

+Jews as a separate species

+A number of fringe researchers, including Stan Gooch and Michael Bradley, have hypothesized that Jews have significantly more Neanderthal ancestry than non-Jews, or even that they are mainly Neanderthal in origin (in contrast to Gentiles who are considered the descendants of Cro-Magnons).
+These theories have been picked up by antisemitic writers and publications such as Instauration, Willis Carto, and Barnes Review, who claim Jews are a different species locked in an ecological rivalry versus other humans, and that their Neanderthal heritage results in increased aggression and an innate drive to dominate their surroundings.
+According to this view, both Judaism itself as well as antisemitism are rationalizations for a much older, atavistic conflict between the two populations.

+A 2021 paper in an anthropology journal argued that antisemitic caricatures of Jews have consistently depicted them with Neanderthal-like physical traits, even before modern reconstructions of Neanderthal appearance became widely available.
+The paper suggested that this could be due to a lingering folk memory of anatomically modern human encounters with Neanderthals, which was first preserved through legends and depictions of mythological creatures (e.g. trolls), and later transferred to population groups seen as "other", especially Jews.

+Prior to the discovery of Neanderthals, polygenists believed that each "race" was descended from an entirely separate act of creation by God; Jews were frequently listed as one of these "races".
+Some, but not all, proponents of this view used it to attack Jews.

 Contradictory accusations

 Various researchers noted the irrational contradictions in antisemitic tropes.
 Leon Pinsker noted as early as in 1882:

 Friend and foe alike have tried to explain or to justify this hatred of the Jews by bringing all sorts of charges against them.
 They are alleged to have crucified Jesus, to have drunk the blood of Christians, to have poisoned wells, to have taken usury, to have exploited the peasant, and so on.
 These and a thousand and one other charges against an entire people have been proved groundless.
 They showed their own weakness in that they had to be trumped up wholesale in order to quiet the evil conscience of the Jew-baiters, to justify the condemnation of an entire nation, to demonstrate the necessity of burning the Jew, or rather the Jewish ghost, at the stake.
 He who tries to prove too much proves nothing at all.
 Though the Jews may justly be charged with many shortcomings, those shortcomings are, at all events, not such great vices, not such capital crimes, as to justify the condemnation of the entire people.

 In her 2003 book, The Holocaust and Antisemitism: A Short History, Jocelyn Hellig wrote:

 Michael Curtis has pointed out the many directly contradictory accusations, claiming that Jews are simultaneously: